 Local SEO strategy is more important than ever; an overwhelming amount of voice searches are for local products and services.
 They include words like “find,” ”where,” and “near me.”
 Users narrow their searches even further by seeking, for example, “best pizza place near me.”

 It is worth noting that Yelp is integrated with Siri, so a superlative voice-search on iOS yields results based on Yelp rankings.
 As such, local businesses should ensure that their Yelp listing is up to date.
 Content on local sites should be crafted to appeal to Google’s semantic searching.
 Google rewards purposeful content on well-structured, secure sites with high rankings, so the content is more likely to pop up as a response to a voice-activated search.

 The Future Of Content Marketing

 User-friendly voice recognition technology continues to prove its worth in the everyday lives of internet users.
 Now it takes just seconds to find a nearby burger joint when you’re in an unfamiliar area, or check tonight’s movie showings at your local theater.
 Voice-activated internet searching is a huge gamechanger for SEO.
 In this new era, the most successful content understands where the user is trying to go, and gets there before he/she arrives.
 The content conforms to natural speech habits and provides accessible answers to the questions people ask daily.

 Users are searching with clear intent, and they want succinct results that meet their needs precisely.
 Voice recognition software continues to improve, striving to seamlessly turn your impulsive bagel craving into a map to the nearest cafe and a link to a menu.
 The vast majority of people who voice-search daily say they do it because “it’s the future.”
-The success of content marketing depends on its ability to adapt to this future.
+The ability to prevent your marketing message from getting lost depends on its ability to adapt to this future.